artemfilatov1/forum/README.md

 **put to a terminal**

-1. npx sequelize-cli db:migrate
-2. npx sequelize-cli db:seed:all
-3. npm start // npm run mov
+- npm start // npm run mov